aemmenet/polylab/README.md

 The [Arduino MCCI LoRaWAN LMIC library](https://docs.arduino.cc/libraries/mcci-lorawan-lmic-library) supports the SX1262 since [Verion 5](https://github.com/mcci-catena/arduino-lmic/discussions/982) but my setup for the Wio-SX1262 doesn't work yet.

-The microBUS-layout will be based on these two modules already made:<br>
+The mikroBUS™-layout will be based on these two modules already made:<br>
 <img src="Images/IMG_3949_20a.jpg" alt="made" width="25%">